DustinHendrickson/mod-city-siege/README.md

 > **Creatures not spawning.**
 > Enable debug mode and check logs for spawning errors.
 Verify that the configured creature entries exist in your database.

+> **Creatures clipping through walls or ground.**
+> Ensure waypoints are configured for the city.
+Units need proper waypoint paths to navigate complex city layouts.
+Use `.gps` to get coordinates along the intended path and configure waypoints in the config file.

+> **Creatures not moving or getting stuck.**
+> Check that waypoint coordinates are valid and accessible.
+Verify waypoints form a logical path with no obstructions.
+Enable debug mode to see which waypoint each unit is targeting.

+> **Respawned units not appearing.**
+> Verify `CitySiege.Respawn.Enabled = 1` in config.
+Check that the siege is still active (respawning stops when event ends).
+Enable debug mode to see respawn timer logs.

 > **Rewards not being distributed.**
 > Ensure `CitySiege.RewardOnDefense = 1` and that players meet the minimum level requirement.
 Players must be within the announcement radius of the city center when the event ends successfully.